madara-tribe/Distillation-DeepLabV3Plus/README.md

 Student model is DeeplabV3 and delete classify BN layer Teacher model is from [this](https://github.com/madara-tribe/onnxed-DeepLabV3Plus)

 ## Speed
-Predict 143 images and calcurate its time
+Predict 143 images and calculate its time

 <b>student model</b>
 ```txt